 THE QUESTION OF SUSTAINABILITY

 As I mentioned earlier, after reaching an earned income high at the end of the first year, I have not committed any additional time to building the business.
 Like any business, it requires attention, product innovation and promotion to maintain growth in an expanding market.
-Given the steep decline in AudioJungle income in the recent months as indicated in Figure 4 [F4], it also suggests to me the quantity of material available on AudioJungle is growing exponentially, and is thus softening the market for existing authors.
-For example, Sound Ideas, a well-known commercial stock sound effects library, entered the AudioJungle market in 2014.
+Given the steep decline in AudioJungle income in the recent months as indicated in Figure 4, it also suggests to me the quantity of material available on AudioJungle is growing exponentially, and is thus watering down the market for existing authors.
+For example, Sound Ideas, a well-known commercial stock sound effects library entered the AudioJungle market in 2014.
 Within a year, Sound Ideas has added over 13,000 sound effects to their portfolio, amassing approximately 17.3% of the total sound effects available on the market.
-This level of growth is detrimental to individual authors within the market who, on average, maintain a portfolio of less than 300 items, or 0.04% of the total.
+This level of growth is detrimental to individual authors within the market, who, on average, maintain a portfolio of less than 300 items, or 0.04% of the total.

 ANSWERING THE ULTIMATE QUESTION

-So, is it still more profitable to sell non-exclusively to multiple companies at lower rates than it is to sell exclusively to AudioJungle at higher rates?
-Based on my interpretation of the data, which shows a growing disparity between Pond5 and AudioJungle, my answer again this year is a quantifiable “yes”.
+So is it still more profitable to sell non-exclusively to multiple companies at lower rates than it is to sell exclusively to AudioJungle at higher rates?
+Based on the data and my interpretation of a growing disparity between Pond5 and AudioJungle, my answer again this year is a quantifiable “yes”.